TeodorCa/vue-quantum-realm/README.md

+## V 1.1.0
+* Functional component from where you can set the size of the circle radius
+* Added extra info in the .gitignore file

 ## V 1.0.0
 * Created the drawing canvas
 * Created the component from where you can set the size of the circle radius (not functional yet)